suvayu/shuffle/README.rst

 ------------

 Both the Python :snake: and shell script uses ``qpdf``.
-The Python script additionally uses the Python bindings for ``pikepdf``, and the shell script depends on ``LaTeX`` to generate blank pages for padding.
+The Python script additionally uses the Python binding ``pikepdf``, and the shell script depends on ``LaTeX`` to generate blank pages for padding.

 If you are using the shell script version, there is a ``Makefile`` that you can use to generate the blank page conveniently.
 You can